Founder and Principal

-With broad knowledge of Internet and technology policy and its intersection with human rights and civil liberties, she has played a key role in building a policy architecture for the Internet that supports free expression, innovation and openness.
-She has frequently testified before the United States Congress Executive branch agencies and global bodies on issues ranging from cybersecurity and consumer privacy to intellectual property, electronic surveillance and free expression.
+With broad and deep knowledge of Internet and technology policy and its intersection with human rights and civil liberties, she has played a key role in building a policy architecture for the Internet that supports free expression, innovation and openness.
+She has frequently testified before the United States Congress, Executive branch agencies and global governance bodies on issues ranging from cybersecurity and consumer privacy/data harms to intellectual property, electronic surveillance and free expression.

-Harris was recognized as one of Fast Company’s “Most Influential Women in Technology”, selected as the Huffington Post’s “10 Female Tech CEOs to Watch” and twice named one of Washington’s “Tech Titans” by Washingtonian Magazine.
+Harris has been recognized as one of Fast Company’s “Most Influential Women in Technology”, selected as the Huffington Post’s “10 Female Tech CEOs to Watch” and twice named one of Washington’s “Tech Titans” by Washingtonian Magazine.
 She has frequently appeared on cable and broadcast networks including CNN, C-SPAN, PBS News Hour, and frequently appears in publications including The New York Times, The Washington Post, The Los Angeles Times, Politico, Wired, CNET, the Huffington Post, Index on Censorship, The Guardian and the Daily Beast.

 From 2005 to 2014, Harris served as President /CEO of the Center for Democracy & Technology, a globally respected Internet freedom organization working to keep the Internet open, innovative and free.
 She led the organization through a period of extraordinary growth and transformation, launching highly regarded projects on health privacy, global Internet freedom and Internet architecture and establishing a presence in Brussels, London and San Francisco.
 Under her guidance, the organization played a leadership role in the seminal Internet policy debates of the past decade including global Internet governance, consumer privacy, intellectual property, free expression, surveillance and net neutrality.